-The budget for the fiscal year ended June 30, 2018 again continued the City's goal of providing efficient and effective public services.
+The budget for the fiscal year ended June 30, 2019 again continued the City's goal of providing high-quality, cost-effective public services.
 This audit report highlights the City's continued growth during this fiscal year.
-Positives for this fiscal year include higher-than-expected growth in the City's primary revenue sources and controlling the daily operating expenditures.
-The fiscal year 2018-2019 budget continues to follow this conservative approach when it comes to revenue and expenditure estimates.
-Adherence to his approach ensures that the City will maintain adequate reserves to deal with any crisis or unexpected large expenditure that may arise.
+This fiscal year's highlights include higher-than-expected growth in the City's primary revenue sources and effective control the daily operating expenditures.
+The fiscal year 2019-2020 budget adheres to the City's conservative approach when it comes to revenue and expenditure estimates.
+This approach ensures that the City will maintain adequate reserves to deal with any crisis or unexpected large expenditure that may arise.
 As in the past, this conservative focus means that only limited discretionary funds are traditionally available to reflect policy initiatives, such as those outlined by the Board of Council.
-Funds have been earmarked in this fiscal year, as with the year ended June 30, 2018, for the City's Visioning Process and accompanying Comprehensive Plan update.
-The planning phase will be completed by fiscal year end, with funding for implementation to be earmarked going forward.
+Funds have been earmarked in this fiscal year, and will be for the next few years, for the planning and implementation of projects stemming from the City's Visioning Process and accompanying Comprehensive Plan update.